jeroenterheerdt/HAsmartirrigation/docs/configuration-zones.md

 - **Name**: change the name of a zone
 - **Size**: change the size of a zone
 - **Throughput**: change the throughput of a zone
 - **Drainage rate**: set the drainage rate of a zone.
-Depends on your soil type but 50.8 mm or 2 inch per hour is considered normal.
+Use this only if you have drainage problems.
+You will need to do some experimentation to see what value works for you.
+Too low of a value are your drainage problem is not solved, too high of a value and the effects of the evapotranspiration calculation has little to no impact.
+Keep in mind that the values quoted on the internet (around 50.8 mm or 2 inch per hour) for drainage rates are dependent on your soil type and are for fully saturated soil only.
 - **State**:
   - _Automatic_: Automatic updating and calculation of that zone. [module](configuration-modules.md) and [sensor group](configuration-sensor-groups.md) is mandatory.
   - _Manual_: Only manual updating and calculation of that zone.
 No [module](configuration-modules.md) and [sensor group](configuration-sensor-groups.md) is required.